 - One week before classes begin, you may begin charging your book expenses against your grants and/or scholarships in the bookstore.

-- You may begin charging against your grant and/or scholarship the day late-start or B-term classes begin.
+- You may begin charging against your grant and/or scholarship the day Flex-term or B-term classes begin.